sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_dynamic_iframes/embedding_dynamic_iframes.md

 <head>
     <title>Sigma Embedding - Application</title>
     <style>
-        /* Ensure html and body tags occupy full height */ html, body {
+        /* Ensure the entire height of the viewport is covered by the page. */ html, body {
             height: 100%;
-            margin: 0;
+            margin: 0;    /* Reset default margins to prevent any unexpected spacing. */
-            padding: 0;
+            padding: 0;   /* Reset default padding. */
-            overflow: hidden; /* To prevent scrolling on the parent */ }
+            overflow: hidden; /* Prevent scrolling on the parent page. */ }

-        /* Set a default height for the iframe and allow it to scroll if content exceeds */
+        /* Set default dimensions for the iframe. */
         #sigmaDashboard {
-            height: 85vh; /* Default height that should fit most content */
+            height: 85vh; /* Set the iframe height to be 85% of the viewport's height. */
-            width: 100%;
+            width: 100%;  /* Ensure the iframe takes the full width of its container. */
-            overflow: auto; /* Allow scrolling within the iframe if content exceeds its height */ }
+            overflow: auto; /* Allow content inside the iframe to scroll if it exceeds the iframe's height. */ }
     </style>
 </head>